source: trunk/LMDZ.COMMON/libf/evolution/deftank/README

 74 The user has to specify:

-78 > mode -> the launching mode (0 = "processing scripts"; any other values = "submitting jobs").
+78 > 'exec_mode' -> the execution mode (0 = "processing scripts"; any other values = "submitting jobs").
 The former option is usually used to process the script on a local machine while the latter is used to submit jobs on a supercomputer with SLURM or PBS/TORQUE.

 79 The script can take an argument: